-A new consumer group is driving the future of health care, Jean Hippert said at The Alliance Learning Circle on The Changing Health Care Consumer on July 16 at Monona Terrace in Madison.
+A new consumer group is changing health care, Jean Hippert said at The Alliance Learning Circle on The Changing Health Care Consumer on July 16, 2015 at Monona Terrace in Madison.

 Hippert is senior vice president, strategy and healthcare, for PNC Healthcare, which is part of PNC Bank.
 Hippert noted that on the banking side, PNC has already seen the impact of consumers’ preference for digital self-service and moved to a more customer-centric model.